Venafi/pyVenafi/pytpp/docs/rst/usage/examples/identity.rst

 Identity
 =============

 .. note::
-    Check out :ref:`authentication` for instructions on how to authenticate and have access to the required features.
+    Refer to :ref:`authentication` for ways to authenticate to the TPP WebSDK.

 Here are some examples of what kinds of operations can be done at the group and user level.